How safe are the windows on your horse trailer?

 This window system gives you lots of options.
 You can leave it open with bars, I would do this if the stall was empty to provide more air.
 You can also put the outer window up, it has a screen.
 This is better for horses, keeps the wind down while providing ventilation.

 Yes, I know it would be rare to have a rock hit your horse through such a window.

 - But have you seen what a tiny pebble can do to a windshield that’s turbo engineered with safety measures and special glass?
 Let’s be sure that’s not your horse’s eye.

 Get crafty with some screen to covert your stock trailer’s openings.

-Flip down windows in slant loads are great, if you are on a trip you can check on your horses when parked.
+- Flip-down windows in slant loads are great, if you are on a trip you can check on your horses when parked.
+In the photo above, I can still get to my horse but undoing two corners of the screen from the outside.
+Super easy.
 This is also a chance for a water break.
 Some straight load trailers have side doors so you can get inside the rig and check on your horses and offer water.

 How do things work in your trailer?

 If you need to pick up some screens for your horse trailer windows, you can find the spiffy plaid ones here.
 As an Amazon Associate, I earn from qualifying purchases.
 This is zippo extra cost to you, and I am so appreciative of your support!